daily-routines

 Incorporate Physical Exercise and Body Awareness

 Physical fitness is closely linked to anxiety management.
-Regular aerobic exercise reduces stress hormones, improves circulation, and enhances respiratory capacity—all critical for brass players.
+Regular aerobic exercise reduces stress hormones, improves circulation, and enhances respiratory capacity—all critical for musicians.
 Body awareness practices such as yoga, the Alexander Technique, or the Feldenkrais Method can further reduce physical tension that hampers performance.

-• Engage in moderate aerobic exercise (walking, jogging, swimming, or cycling) for 30–45 minutes, 3–4 times per week.
+- Engage in moderate aerobic exercise (walking, jogging, swimming, or cycling) for 30–45 minutes, 3–4 times per week.
 This helps lower baseline anxiety and improves overall endurance for physically demanding performances.
+Exercise also increases endorphins, which naturally elevate mood.

-• Practice yoga or Pilates twice weekly to improve flexibility, posture, and breathing efficiency.
+- Practice yoga or Pilates twice weekly to improve flexibility, posture, and breathing efficiency.
 Poses like Child’s Pose, Cat-Cow, and Shoulder Rolls specifically release tension in the upper body.
+Restorative yoga sessions are especially helpful the day before a major performance.

-• Apply principles of the Alexander Technique: notice unnecessary tension in your neck, shoulders, and jaw while playing.
+- Apply principles of the Alexander Technique: notice unnecessary tension in your neck, shoulders, and jaw while playing.
 Allow your head to balance freely on your spine.
 This reduces fatigue and improves breath control.
+Consider taking a few lessons with a certified teacher to internalize the technique.

-• Include brief body scans during practice—pause every 10 minutes to mentally check for tension areas.
-Consciously release any holding patterns.
+- Include brief body scans during practice—pause every 10 minutes to mentally check for tension areas.
+Consciously release any holding patterns in your jaw, shoulders, or hands.
+This habit prevents the buildup of physical stress that translates into anxiety.

 Many conservatories now incorporate somatic education into their curricula.
 By making body awareness a daily habit, you will feel more grounded and physically ready for stage performance.